Kindex

 9

 [NOTE: Add photo of Ezra T. Clark's log house HERE.
 It was included in a local news article that was sent to me by "Frankie" in the Montpelier Library via email on 2/10/25.
-Please let me know if I should re-type the text that is included in the article or whether it should go in this space "as is."
-Thank you!]
+I have re-typed the article here so as to make the text more adaptable.
+Does the log house still exist, and is there an address?]